viant/smirror/README.md

 By default source the whole source path is copied to destination

- - **PreserveDepth**: optional number to manipulate source path transformation, positive number preservce number of folders from leaf side, and negative truncates from root side.
+ - **PreserveDepth**: optional number to manipulate source path transformation, positive number preserves number of folders from leaf side, and negative truncates from root side.

 To see preserve depth control assume the following: